This chapter of our documentation is still in beta. We welcome feedback, corrections,

 You will find documentation chapters on encoding each piece of an edition in our documentation

 index.
-The chapters are laid out to reflect the typcial encoding workflow described
+The chapters are laid out to reflect the typical encoding workflow described

-in Typical Workflow for MoMS Editors, though it does also include documentation for semi-diplomatic transcriptions.
+in Typical Workflow for MoMS Editors.
+(You may ignore references to semi-diplomatic transcriptions.

 You can quickly search for all documentation that has been written specifically for